mahlenmorris/VCVRack/README.md

 top and bottom of the text, PgUp and PgDown go up and down a screen length.
 * Text scrolls as you move up and down.
 * Resize the module by dragging the right edge.
-Size can range from 4-64 HP.
+Size can range from 4-300 HP.
 * Pick from a (small) variety of fonts.
-Be sure to try "Veteran Typewriter" font for a more authentic teletype feeling.
+Be sure to try the "Veteran Typewriter" font for a more authentic teletype feeling.
+* Pick the number of lines available at a time via the "Visible Lines" menu selection, with ranges from the 28-line default to a single line of **very** large text (like the "Four" in the image above).
 * Pick from a (small) variety of foreground/background colors.
 Be sure to try "Black on Yellow (TTY Paper)" for that authentic teletype feeling.
 * Can be cleared by clicking the CLEAR button or by sending a "!!CLEAR!!" message.